- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

-Those who want their child to study at an international school in Adelaide should be aware that their choices will be limited.
-Furthermore, it will be important to start the application process as far ahead of time as possible.
+Those who want their child to study at an international school in Adelaide should be aware that their choices will be limited, and it will be important to start the application process as far ahead of time as possible.

 Public schools in Adelaide

-Students attend public schools within their designated school zone, which is determined by residential address.
-It can be difficult to change public schools without physically moving.
+Students attend public schools within their designated school zone or catchment area, which is determined by residential address.

 International schools in Adelaide

-As demand for places at these schools is high, expat parents need to make their applications as soon as possible.
-Most international schools in Adelaide have long waiting lists.
-Fees at these schools tend to be high and parents will also need to budget for additional expenses such as uniforms, school trips, extra-curricular activities and textbooks.
+Demand for places at these schools is high and waiting lists are long, so expat parents need to submit their applications as soon as possible.
+Fees at these schools tend to be exorbitant and, again, parents will probably have to budget for additional expenses such as uniforms, school trips and other extra-curriculars.

 Some specialised schools offer language-immersion programmes where English curricula are accompanied by an additional tongue, such as French or Chinese.